< !--Google Tag Manager-- > Nutrition (NUTR) | Utah Valley University Academic Catalog

 For students interested in various health care professions.
 Considers basic principles of human nutrition.
 Studies factors that influence nutritive requirements and maintenance of nutritional balance.
 Examines relationships between proper nutrition and social, mental and physical well-being.

-Provides an overview of body image and weight management issues from historical and societal perspectives.
-Combines psychology and public health concepts to enhance understanding of the unique relationship individuals have with their bodies throughout the life cycle.
-Addresses popular weight management strategies from a public health perspective.
-Focuses on weight management from an anti-diet, health-at-every-size approach.
+Provides an overview of body image and mindful eating issues from historical and societal perspectives.
+Combines psychology and nutrition concepts to enhance understanding of the unique relationship individuals have with their bodies throughout the life cycle.
+Addresses popular mindful eating strategies.
+Focuses on nutrition from an anti-diet, health-at-every-size approach.

 Focuses on nutrition and the application of nutrition principles to the human life cycle.
 Includes nutrient functions, needs, sources, and alterations during pregnancy, lactation, growth & development (infancy through adulthood), maturation, and aging.